Our Team

 Florence Martin, Executive Director

 Florence Martin is the Executive Director of the Better Care Network.
-Florence is a human rights lawyer and clinical social worker with over 20 years of experience in child protection and children’s rights in both emergency and development contexts.
-Her work has focused on reforming and strengthening national child protection systems, including the framework for the delivery of social services and social work practice with children and their families.
+Florence is a human rights lawyer and clinical social worker with over 30 years of experience in human rights, child protection and children’s rights in both emergency and development contexts.
+Her work over the last couple of decades has focused on reforming and strengthening national child protection systems, including the framework for the delivery of social services and social work practice with children and their families.
 Prior to joining BCN, Florence worked as child protection adviser to the Ministry of Social Affairs in Indonesia where she supported major reforms of the child welfare and social work systems.
 Florence also worked as global adviser on child protection for Save the Children UK, adviser in child protection to the East Timorese Ministry of Social Welfare, and legal adviser to the Human Rights Unit of the UN Transitional Administration for East Timor.
 Florence also represented Amnesty International at the United Nations for five years.
 Florence holds an MSSW from Columbia University and a Master of Public International Law from the London School of Economics and Political Science.

 Image